Sansón (wrestler): Lucha Libre AAA Worldwide (2021–present)

-Independent circuit (2014–present)
+Independent circuit (2014–2019)

-While working for CMLL, Sansón, like all their contracted wrestlers, is allowed to take independent circuit bookings on days he is not needed by CMLL not arranged through CMLL.
+While working for CMLL, Sansón, like all their contracted wrestlers, was allowed to take independent circuit bookings on days he was not needed by CMLL.
 On February 19, 2017, Sansón and El Cuatrero unsuccessfully challenged Black Terry and Negro Navarro for the CMLL Arena Coliseo Tag Team Championship on a Lucha Memes show in Puebla.
 NGD also successfully defended the Mexican National Trios Championship against Los Kamikazes del Aire (Alas de Acero, Aramis, and Iron Kid) at a subsequent Lucha Memes show.

 As part of CMLL's collaboration with The Crash Lucha Libre, Nueva Generación Dinamita has performed on several The Crash shows over the years.
 In their initial appearance for The Crash, Nueva Generación Dinamita lost to La Rebelión Amarilla (Bestia 666, Jacob Fatu and Mecha Wolf 450).
-The team returned to The Crash for their VII Anniversary Show show, where they lost to Los Lucha Bros (Penta El 0M and The King) in a match for The Crash Tag Team Championship that also included Reno Scum (Adam Thornstowe and Luster the Legend).
-They returned to The Crash in December 2018, losing to Bestia 666 and Garza Jr. in the main event.
+The team returned to The Crash for their VII Anniversary Show on November 3, where they lost to Los Lucha Bros (Penta El 0M and The King) in a match for The Crash Tag Team Championship that also included Reno Scum (Adam Thornstowe and Luster the Legend).
+They returned to The Crash in December, losing to Bestia 666 and Garza Jr. in the main event.
 In 2019, Sansón and Cuatrero worked an extended storyline against Los Traumas (Trauma I and Trauma II) in The Crash.
 In June, Sansón was forced to team up with Trauma I to face Cuatrero and Trauma II in a relevos increíbles ("incredible pairs" match), where the regular partners refused to wrestle against each other.
 In the end, Sansón and Trauma I won after Trauma II hit El Cuatrero during the match.
 This was followed by a tag team match where NGD defeated Los Traumas by disqualification as part of their ongoing storyline.

-On June 16, 2019, Sansón appeared at the International Wrestling Revolution Group's annual Festival de las Máscaras show.
+On June 16, 2019, Sansón appeared at the International Wrestling Revolution Group (IWRG)'s annual Festival de las Máscaras show.
 The trio defeated their cousin Máscara Año 2000 Jr., teaming with Capo del Sur and Capo del Norte, who both use ring characters inspired by the original Los Dinamitas.